 Identify your top-performing organic, paid, and dark posts

-With Browse Content you can review performance metrics for your organic, paid, and dark posts and identify your top-performing content on social.
+Use Browse content to identify your top-performing content on social media.
+With Browse Content you can review performance metrics for your organic, paid, and dark posts.

 Plans: Enterprise plan members with Hootsuite Impact or Impact Starter.

 Note: This article discusses using Browse Content in Hootsuite Impact.
 To view this data in Hootsuite Analytics, see View post performance in Impact.

 Browse Content displays a table of posts per social profile, with columns you can customize to display the metrics most important to you.
 You can use Browse Content to help you make real-time decisions on your social media strategy:

 - Configure and sort the table to compare the metrics that matter to you.